-The University of Texas at Austin Dell Medical School will strive to admit applicants and matriculate a class best suited to contribute to the mission and vision of the Dell Medical School while assuring equity, impartiality, and excellence in the admissions process.
+The University of Texas at Austin Dell Medical School will strive to admit applicants and matriculate a class best suited to contribute to the mission and vision of the Dell Medical School while assuring impartiality in the admissions process.
 The University of Texas at Austin is committed to maintaining Equal Educational Opportunity (p.
 4) and non-discrimination as outlined in the University policy.